 Whether you live in London or you are visiting the capital city, make sure you visit the Cenotaph to appreciate its impact.
 The Cenotaph is one of the most famous war memorials in the UK, located in Whitehall.
 Its fame is due to it being central to remembrance events, most notably during the National Service of Remembrance on Remembrance Sunday.
 The memorial dominates images of this day in the media, standing majestically in the centre of proceedings.

-The monument symbolises the catastrophic loss of life during the First World War.
+As a war memorial in London, the monument symbolises the catastrophic loss of life during the First World War.
 Cenotaph means ‘empty tomb’ and there are no names on the memorial, gently encouraging visitors to assign the names of their loved ones.
 This memorial also provided something tangible for mourners who had no war graveyards or headstones in London to visit to pay their respects.

 The Cenotaph was originally built to coincide with the Peace Day celebrations in 1919.
 Architect Edwin Landseer Lutyens was asked by Sir Alfred Mond, and then officially by Prime Minister David Lloyd George, to design a platform to hold a casket in memory of those who lost their lives in the First World War.
 Its meaning has evolved; today it commemorates those who have given their lives in all conflicts since the First World War.